craftcms/docs/docs/nitro/2.x/ray.md

 ## Usage

-You can use Ray directly in your Twig templates.

-Open your template of choice and enter:
+You can use Ray directly in your Twig templates or Plugin.
+To use Ray in Twig, open your template of choice and enter the following:

 ```twig
 {{ ray("Hello Ray!") }}